max-b/mesh-playbooks/README.md

  - device: eth0
    bootproto: dhcp
 ```
+REMEMBER THAT THESE CHANGES HAVE THE POSSIBILITY OF LOCKING YOU OUT!

 ## OpenVPN Server
 I'm using a cheap, $5/mo droplet from digital ocean.
 It's ubuntu 14.04 lts, although I assume that debian would